Formula One drivers from the United Kingdom: Notable former drivers

 Nigel Mansell has won 31 Grands Prix, placing him seventh in the overall race winners' list and making him, by that measure, the second most successful British driver after Lewis Hamilton.
 He also holds the record for the most races completed in his career before finally winning a world championship.
 Mansell made his debut in 1980 and came close to winning the title in both 1986 and 1987.
 He eventually achieved the success in 1992 in some style, securing the title in August, the earliest that it had ever been decided.
 Mansell left to join CART in 1993, winning the championship in his debut season and making him the only person to hold both the CART and F1 titles at the same time.
 He briefly returned to Formula One for the end of the 1994 season and the start of 1995.

 Graham Hill started 176 races, all of which were in British-built cars.
 His long career lasted for 17 seasons, ending in 1975 when he died in a plane crash.
 He won the driver's title in 1962 with BRM and 1968 with Team Lotus.
 His son, Damon Hill, followed him into the sport, making his debut in 1992 for Brabham.
 He was described by team boss Frank Williams as "a tough bastard" and went on to win the championship with Williams in 1996.
-Despite that success he was dropped by the team and moved to the uncompetitive Arrows.
+Despite that success he was dropped by the team and moved to the uncompetitive Arrows and later Jordan winning once more before retiring.